Fuglede30/Fuglede30.github.io/about.markdown

 permalink: /about/
 ---

-This website is developed by 3 master students at DTU for assignment 2 of the course Social Data Visualization 02806.
+This website is developed by 3 master students at DTU for their final project in the course Social Data Visualization 02806.